naosmora/smartautomation/README.md

 6. Add all values as GitHub secrets (see Step 3 above)

 ---
-Built during training session · Costa Rica 2025 · Powered by GitHub Pages 🇨🇷
+Costa Rica 2025 · Powered by GitHub Pages 🇨🇷